By Angela Rapp Kennedy, CQL Vice President of Systems Transformation

 - For more information on our work in this area visit: https://www.thinkwork.org/rrtc/eec

 Transforming Employment (With Tools to Make It Happen)

-This webinar will focus on utilizing the concepts of the Transformational Leadership Model in moving from traditional site-based day programs to more person-directed day services and employment.
-It will also give attendees tools to use as they begin to develop their own plan.View The Webinar
+This webinar focuses on utilizing the concepts of the Transformational Leadership Model in moving from traditional site-based day programs to more person-directed day services and employment.
+It also gives attendees tools to use as they begin to develop their own plan.View The Webinar

 Capstone Print Edition

 CQL is offering a version of Capstone e-Newsletter that can be downloaded, printed, and shared.
 The online edition still contains the most robust information with hyperlinked resources, but this PDF version provides another way for you to share best practices.